NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Colosseum

 The Colosseum is seen as the symbol of Rome.
-It is also said that if the Colosseum falls, Rome will fall.
-The structure is truly beautiful and very impressive.
-In the past, fights between animals and gladiators were organized in the Colosseum.
-This was the largest amphitheater in the Roman Empire.
+It is also said that if the Colosseum falls, then Rome falls.
+The building is truly beautiful and very impressive.
+In the Colosseum, fights were organized between animals and gladiators in the past.
+This was the largest amphitheater of the Roman Empire.
+The queue at the Colosseum to buy a ticket can sometimes be very long.
+Therefore, we recommend buying a ticket online.
+This way, you can avoid the longest line and thus enjoy more time inside the Colosseum instead of waiting outside.

-Costs: a standard ticket costs €16.00.
-This ticket is valid for 24 hours and also gives direct access to the Roman Forum and Palatine Hill.
+Cost: a standard ticket costs €16.00.
+This ticket is valid for 24 hours and also gives immediate access to the Roman Forum and Palatine Hill.
 Children under 18 are free, and there is a discount for students.

 Rome - Colosseum